To qualify for EPI|Lifestyle 2021 Scientific Sessions awards, you must meet the following deadlines:

 The American Heart Association’s Council on Epidemiology and Prevention (EPI) is offering a travel grant to minority early career investigators and students to attend the EPI|Lifestyle Scientific Sessions.
 Increased minority participation at AHA scientific conferences is vital to the AHA and the Council on Epidemiology and Prevention's efforts to address cardiovascular-related health disparities.

-- All applicants for the EPI Minority Travel Grant must be partners of the Council at the time of application.
-If you need to become an AHA Professional Partner, you should do so no later than October 9 for your partner account to be processed in time for the application submission deadline.
-Learn more about becoming an AHA Professional Partner.
+- All applicants for the EPI Minority Travel Grant must be members of the Council at the time of application.
+If you need to become an AHA Professional Member, you should do so no later than October 9 for your member account to be processed in time for the application submission deadline.
+Learn more about AHA Professional Membership.

 - The candidate must be a minority by the standard NIH definition: He or she belongs to a minority group underrepresented in biomedical and behavioral science careers, based on their minority group's representation in the total population.
 This includes American Indians (including Alaskan Natives, Eskimos and Aleutians), Native Hawaiians, and other Pacific Islanders, Blacks or African Americans and Hispanics or Latinos.
 Other candidates considered a minority are those from medically underserved populations with low socio-economic status and those living in rural areas to include whites.